SooLee/random_stuff/alignment_options.md

 | SE | no option, fixmate | 2499 | 2465 |
 | SE | `-5M`, fixmate | 2499 | 2465 |

+* All of the different cases between PE with `-SP` and SE in terms of number of aligned pairs were caused by the hard-clipped alignment missing a 'mate unmapped' flag due to the missing mate matching on hard-clipped ones in SE.

 ***